 Evert is widely believed to be the first woman to wear diamonds on the tennis court.
 But even if she wasn’t factually the very first, her mishap definitely brought to the spotlight the particular diamond bracelet style.

-In this day and age would you even believe that Evert’s bracelet, with all of its gems set in a row, used to be called a line bracelet?
+In this day and age would you even believe that the Chris Evert tennis bracelet bracelet, with all of its gems set in a row, used to be called a line bracelet?
 Today, some designers still use the classic terminology for the look that can be traced back to at least the 1920s.

 During the 1970s, line bracelets sent a very different message.
 Generally speaking, the style was about low-key luxury.
 Fashions were becoming increasingly casual with wrap dresses, pantsuits and denim.
 Delicate diamond jewels were a chic way to elevate a look.
 Of course, Chris Evert took the concept one step further when she paired her diamond bracelet with a tennis dress.